Your sales strategy is only as good as your sales metrics. Both in strategically selecting which metrics to track and what those numbers are.

 The IOE Framework of Sales Optimization

-When it’s time to optimize a sales process (or to troubleshoot one) it’s important to check each of the 3 categories of metrics.
-Here is how to use the IOE framework to keep it simple and straightforward.
-Below that you will see an example of applying this process to an underperforming sales rep.
+When optimizing a sales process (or troubleshooting one), checking each metric category is important.
+Here is how to use the IOE framework to keep it simple.
+Below is an example of applying this process to an underperforming sales rep.

 The IOE Framework

-1. Inputs – Tasks your team do on a daily basis to close deals and generate revenue.
+- Inputs – Tasks your team does daily to close deals and generate revenue.

-2. Outputs – Quantifying the results that are generated by your sales department.
+- Outputs – Quantifying the results that your sales department generates.

 First, measure the inputs, outputs, and efficacy metrics.
-Get up-to-date numbers on the sales metrics you have chosen to track from each of the 3 categories.
+Get up-to-date numbers on the sales metrics you have chosen to track from each category.
 You can see the previous two sections of this article for more details about specific metrics you can use to measure.

 Second, compare the results for this particular sales rep against your averages or KPI benchmarks.
-You’ll likely see one main metric category in which they’re underperforming, and likely several of the specific metrics are off.
+You’ll likely see one main metric category in which they’re underperforming, and several of the specific metrics are off.
 Both of these provide useful information.
-The metric category gives you some high-level broad strokes about what the issue is or at least where to start, and the specific metrics that are low will give you more precise info about what to troubleshoot to bring the numbers up (often with a more technical approach).
+The metric category gives you some high-level broad strokes about the issue or where to start, and the low-specific metrics will give you more precise info about what to troubleshoot to bring the numbers up (often with a more technical approach).

-Specifically…if the issue is a lack of inputs, then it means the sales rep quite literally isn’t doing the work they need to be doing, for whatever reason.
+Specifically…if the issue is a lack of inputs, the sales rep isn’t doing the work they need to do for whatever reason.

-If the issue is with sales outputs, then this typically means the issue is how this sales rep is executing the process or their overall skill level (especially if the other metrics are on par).
+If the issue is with sales outputs, this typically means the issue is how this sales rep executes the process or their overall skill level (especially if the other metrics are on par).

-If their conversion rate is low, but just at the very tail end of the sales process, then it might be that they aren’t very good at closing deals.
+Or, if their conversion rate is low but just at the very tail end of the sales process, then it might be that they aren’t very good at closing deals.